Mal Reilly: Manly-Warringah

 As for the match itself, the brilliance of Manly centre Bob Fulton was the difference between the two sides as the Sea Eagles won 10–7.
 The game has often been described as the roughest, dirtiest Grand Final in Sydney premiership history, with several all-in brawls (usually started by Bishop before retreating behind his pack) causing referee Keith Page to caution both teams repeatedly, though strangely he did not send anyone from the field despite repeated warnings that he would do so (according to Bishop, at one stage Keith Page allegedly threatened to take Manly second rower Peter Peters out the back of the Sydney Cricket Ground after the game and 'sort him out' for calling him a cheat).
 Leading journalist Ian Heads described the match in the Sunday Telegraph the next day as: "It was a Grand Final as tough and dirty as any bar-room brawl".

 40 Years after that Grand Final, Sharks coach Tommy Bishop admitted that they did in fact target Reilly, knowing just how dangerous a player he was.
-Bishop also lamented the fact that while his game preparation focused on targeting his former International team mate, he somehow managed to forget about the danger that was Bob Fulton.
+Bishop also lamented the fact that while his game preparation focused on targeting his former International teammate, he somehow managed to forget about the danger that was Bob Fulton.

 Although Manly made the finals in both 1974 and 1975, they were unable to repeat their premiership success.
 Mal Reilly would return to Castleford after the 1975 Australian season.
 Ironically, Ken Arthurson then signed two more Great Britain back row forwards for 1976.
 Second rower Phil Lowe, and lock forward Steve "Knocker" Norton who bore an uncanny resemblance to Reilly, as well as Castleford halfback Gary Stephens.
 Manly would win their 3rd Sydney premiership in 1976.

-During his time at Manly, Mal Reilly was team mates with players who themselves would go on to become legends of the game including Bob Fulton, Graham Eadie, Ray Branighan, Fred Jones, John O'Neill, Terry Randall, and legendary try scoring winger Ken Irvine.
+During his time at Manly, Mal Reilly was teammates with players who themselves would go on to become legends of the game including Bob Fulton, Graham Eadie, Ray Branighan, Fred Jones, John O'Neill, Terry Randall, and legendary try scoring winger Ken Irvine.